 I just bought a tea set from Target with some of my Christmas Money.
 It is a little one person set with a little red kettle, a mini tea pot, and a tea cup that fits underneath it.
 So cute.
 The tea pot does a good job of keeping my tea warm for a long time, but I am an exceptionally slow tea drinker so I thought it might need a little sweater.
 Especially because I keep the apartment pretty cold after I received my last electric bill.
 This also fits onto a standard mug size and will help keep it cozy too.
 That’s why it is a tea cozy and not a tea pot or tea cup cozy, it should fit around both.
 Just measure your cup’s circumference and cast on more or less stitches by multiples of 4 (to preserve the chart).
 This fits a 13 inch circumference mug/teapot.

 This pattern is now available as an updated Screen/Print friendly ad free PDF.
-You can get it on Ravelry or Etsy depending on your preference.
+You can get it in the Craft Leftovers Shop or Etsy or Ravelry depending on your preference.
 Scroll down for the original pattern.

 - 25 g worsted weight yarn for Main Color